Water Services Policy and Legislation

 So, what is a water services delivery plan?

-A service delivery plan will set out a local council’s proposed approach to the long-term delivery of each of drinking water, wastewater treatment and disposal, and stormwater treatment and disposal.
+A water services delivery plan will set out a local council’s proposed approach to the long-term delivery of each of drinking water, wastewater treatment and disposal, and stormwater treatment and disposal.
 The plan will need to demonstrate that services are meeting the applicable health and environmental standards and appropriately addressing growth, in a financially sustainable way.

-A service delivery plan will need to address the method or methods for delivering water services.
+A water services delivery plan will need to address the method or methods for delivering water services.
 These may differ from service to service.
 For example, after investigation a council might choose to be part of regional Council Controlled Organisation that delivers water and wastewater services while choosing to retain stormwater treatment and disposal ‘in house.’

 What is happening in the Waikato?